LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Frontend

 ### [lifescope-site](https://lifescopelabs.github.io/site.html)
-* Backups of all site content /documentation for lifescope.github.io
-* lifescope.io served by SquareSquare
+Backups of all site content /documentation for lifescope.github.io. lifescope.io served by SquareSquare.

 ### [lifescope-app](https://lifescopelabs.github.io/app.html)
 App to search explorer and curate your personal data in various views.
 Single-page Universal web app built on Nuxt and Vue.js.
-* Desktop/mobile reactive design interface with javascript extentions
-* Written with plugin framework such as location tracking, web xr and web voice
-* Should be containerizable inside a universal app framework like Cordova.
-* Able to connect as many provider accounts you want.
+Desktop/mobile reactive design interface with javascript extensions.
+Written with plugin framework such as location tracking, web xr and web voice.
+Should be containerizable inside a universal app framework like Cordova.
+Able to connect as many provider accounts you want.
 List saved searches and hashtags

 #### Explorer

 ##### Views
 * Feed
 * List